5 Things People Really Want From Financial Advisors

 This is probably THE BIGGEST unspoken objection for financial advisors.
 Make sure you handle it.

 This goes hand-in-hand with #1.
-If you understand your prospect’s situation, you will stand a better chance at solving his or her problems.
+If you understand your prospect’s situation, you will stand a better chance of solving his or her problems.

 This could be a whole article by itself.
 Check out: How Financial Advisors Can Sell Without Being Pushy